moledoc/molesolusb/README.md

 	* privacybadger plugin
 	* change privacy settings

+* program: run launcher that comes with DE; if no runlauncher some good choices
+  * dmenu
+  * fzf_open script solution
-* program: fzf (also use as launcher -- see .scripts/open.zsh)
+* program: fzf; also use as opener/launcher -- see .scripts/open.zsh
 * program: keepass (password manager)
 * program: redshift (nightlight, if doesn't exist)
 * program: sxhkd or WM/DE default keybindings editor.
 * program: htop
 * program: fd(-find) (replacement for find; faster)
 * program: ripgrep (replacement for grep; faster)
-* program: (any gui filemanager is fine (nemo,thunar,pcmanfm,dolphin etc))
+* program: (any gui filemanager is fine (nautilus,nemo,thunar,pcmanfm,dolphin etc))
 * program: nitrogen (if there is no wallpaper handling in the DE or WM)
 * program: zathura (zathura-pdf-mupdf/-poppler; for viewing pdf\'s)
-* program: mpv (video and audio files); vlc for backup, explore mpd for music(?)
+* program: (gnome-)mpv (video and audio files); vlc for backup, explore mpd for music(?)
 * program: IDE/Editor for development (corresponding to the language, eg RStudio,VSCode,Intellij etc)
 * program: tmux (multiplexer) -- need to learn to use

 * RE-EVALUATING THIS -- might stick with default fonts (unless they have some deficiency -- font: fonts-hermit (might have different package name)
-* colorscheme: gruvbox colorscheme
+* colorscheme: gruvbox colorscheme, slightly changed (I use gruvbox yellow and black as text and foreground color)
 * options: swap caps and esc (not needed if programmable keyboard), setxkbmap -option caps:swapescape
 * options: have keybindings for different language, eg setxkbmap -layout us